-Construction commenced on the Briggs Park Recreation Precinct upgrade in late-January 2019 and is scheduled to be completed in the second half of the year.
+Construction commenced on the Briggs Park Recreation Precinct upgrade in late-January 2019 and is scheduled to be completed in October.

 The upgrade includes the improving the lower oval drainage, the addition of new sports infrastructure and installation of flood lighting for both ovals.

 Traffic will increase during the construction period while importing soil to the site.

 If any member of the public has any complaints/issues they can call Tracc Civil on (08) 6323 2301.
 This number is also available after hours.

 The Shire of Serpentine Jarrahdale is the third fastest growing local government in Australia and the fastest in WA with a total estimated population of 29,455 in 2017.

 The Shire is anticipating a further 100,000 people by 2050.
 The Shire incorporates urban, suburban and rural communities, in close proximity to a major metropolitan area.